AbdallahMaherDev/FOUR-Card-Feature-13/README.md

 🌟 Introduction

 Hello!
-I'm Abdallah Maher, and this is a solution to the "Results Summary Component" challenge from Frontend Mentor.
-This project is a simple yet elegant component that displays a user's test results in a visually appealing way.
+I'm Abdallah Maher, and this is a solution to the " Four card feature section" challenge from Frontend Mentor.
+This project is a clean and structured feature section that highlights four key aspects in a visually appealing way.
+It is fully responsive and follows best practices in HTML & CSS.

 🚀 Features

-Responsive and accessible design

-Well-structured HTML & CSS

-Dynamic score representation
+✔️ Fully Responsive Design – Adapts to different screen sizes seamlessly.
+✔️ Modern & Clean UI – Uses CSS Flexbox & Grid for an organized layout.
+✔️ Minimalist & Professional Look – Ensures readability and ease of use.
+✔️ Accessible & Well-structured Code – Follows best coding practices.

 🛠 Technologies Used

-HTML

-CSS
+HTML / CSS

-Open index.html in your browser to view the component.

 🎨 Preview